cheriejw/mesos/README.md

   - Track last added Application type (via Stack). : Whenever user clicks any off the application add button, layer will add to stack. + and - will add/remove from stack, server will also need to know what application is installed on it, have server query this "stack" first to see if applications to server changed.
 Thinking about an array of stacks.
 - Storing servers and which applications are on server: for server to render application image, each entry should look like: `[3456] => {"applicationIds": [1234,2345]}`
 - Store in Local store?
 Will solve persistence and since value is "global" will be easier to maintain state and serve functions for this application context.
+- To remove I just need to know which server to delete app from, which would change the style of the server if next app is not the same.
+- LocalStorage is ApplicationNames mapped to a stack of serverIds. i.e. `{"Hadoop": [1,2,5], "Spark": [3,4], "Storm": [2,5]}` and servers `[[], ["Hadoop"]]`
+- SQLite on the browser?

 ### Nice-to-haves
 - I want to utilize HTML5 semantics for acessability.